-- The industry has three categories: upstream, midstream, and downstream.
+The industry comprises three categories: upstream, midstream, and downstream.

-- Upstream: Another name for the upstream industry is exploration and production (E&P) since this industry finds and produces crude oil and natural gas.
-This industry also comprises of service companies that assist the E&P processes.
-For example, rig operators, engineering and scientific firms, and equipment manufacturers.
+Another name for the upstream industry is exploration and production (E&P) since the industry finds and produces crude oil and natural gas.
+It also comprises of service companies that assist the E&P processes, e.g., rig operators, engineering and scientific firms, and equipment manufacturers.

-- Downstream: When midstream companies deliver products, downstream segment refines, markets, and distributes the end product to consumers.
+While midstream companies deliver products, the downstream segment refines, markets, and distributes the end product to consumers.
 End products include gasoline, jet fuel, heating oil, and diesel.
 The end products are dependent on the complexity of the refinery.
 Some are capable of producing multiple types to be in line with current demands.